ieatstickers/electrajs-core/README.md

 class UpdateUserResponse extends AbstractResponse
 {
   public user: { id: number, name: string, age: number };
 }

 // Define the event clas
-class ExampleEvent extends AbstractEvent<UpdateUserPayload, UpdateUserResponse>
+class UpdateUserEvent extends AbstractEvent<UpdateUserPayload, UpdateUserResponse>
 {
   // The getPayload method is used to convert the data passed into the event into the payload class
   // This allows the event constructor to accept a payload class instance or the necessary data to construct one